-The holiday season brings many opportunities to start new initiatives to improve your health, but it can also bring on additional stress that can worsen chronic back pain and can intensify feelings of frustration and despair that come from dealing with the pain.
+The holiday season brings many opportunities to take initiatives to improve your health, but it can also bring on additional stress that worsens chronic back pain.
+This time of year could intensify feelings of frustration and despair that come from dealing with the pain.

 Our goal is to provide some simple, helpful tips on how to get through the holiday season when you're suffering from back pain.

 1. If you have time off, use it to get started with an exercise routine